noriakis/biotextgraph/README.md

 # wcGeneSummary

-Make word cloud or network of gene set from RefSeq description using R libraries [`GeneSummary`](https://bioconductor.org/packages/release/data/annotation/html/GeneSummary.html), `tm` and `wordcloud`.
+Make wordcloud or a plot of correlation network of gene set from RefSeq description using R libraries [`GeneSummary`](https://bioconductor.org/packages/release/data/annotation/html/GeneSummary.html), `tm` and `wordcloud`.
 Input is gene list with the type `ENTREZID`.
-I think it is useful when GSEA or ORA returned no results.
+I think it is useful when the enrichment analysis returns no significant results.

+### Installation
 ```R
 devtools::install_github("noriakis/wcGeneSummary")
 library(wcGeneSummary)